eclipse-glsp/glsp-playwright/README.md

 The workflow diagram is a consistent example provided by all GLSP components.
 The example implements a simple flow chart diagram editor with different types of nodes and edges (see below).
-The example can be used to try out different GLSP features, as well as several available integrations with IDE platforms (Theia, VSCode, Eclipse, Standalone).
+The example can be used to try out different GLSP features, as well as several available integrations with IDE platforms (Theia, VS Code, Eclipse, Standalone).

 The example test cases test the features provided by the GLSP client.
 The test cases in the [Workflow Example](https://github.com/eclipse-glsp/glsp-playwright/examples/workflow-test) demonstrate all supported features.